 The general area is planted with vegetation (trees) mostly along the roads, plot boundaries and in designated gardens within the respective plot boundaries.
 The proposed site had bushes but no trees as at the time of the study.
-Even for trees within other plots in the neighbourhood, none of which were not of any ecological or economic significance.
-The immediate neighbouring plot is planted with mature eucalyptus trees.
+Even for trees within other plots in the neighbourhoioid, none of which were not of any ecological or economic significance.
 The soils and climate are favourable for vegetation growth and may be rain-fed agriculture to an extent but most suitably irrigation agriculture due to unreliable rainfall patterns largely due to climate change.